Posts contain affiliate links, see disclosure for more details.

 The kids miss school, I miss school, and considering how hard it usually is to get them up and out in the morning they seem to have forgotten that just a few days ago they were excited at the thought of staying home with their mum!

 From breakfast to bored in zero point five seconds.
-Hopefully your kids are a little more focused than mine, but if you’re looking for some extra inspiration to keep them occupied, here are a few suggestions.
+Hopefully your kids are a little more focused than mine, but if you’re looking for some extra inspiration to keep them occupied, here are a few suggestions for home play.

 1. Movie night – A classic!
 Choose a family friendly film and open the popcorn.
 Substitute night for literally any time of day – we’ve started Monday Morning Movies (sorry Joe Wicks – just couldn’t hack it.)